 Chief Executive Officer

-João, one of the co-founders of the WideCells business, has a strong background in marketing and international business development, and brings his considerable experience business experience, strategic thinking and industry specific knowledge.
+João, one of the co-founders of the WideCells business, has a strong background in marketing and international business development, and brings his considerable business experience, strategic thinking and industry specific knowledge.
 João has over eight years senior experience in the stem cell market, and, prior to founding WideCells, served in key roles at two European cord blood banks and service providers, with operations in several countries.
 With an extensive contact network and unrivalled knowledge of the stem cell industry, João is committed to creating the world’s first end-to-end stem cell service soluction, which drives change and development within this growing industry.

 Chief Operating Officer